By GRW Senior Staff Comments (0)

 Gun control and claims about gun misuse in Canada

-As previously mentioned, with claims of an increase in criminal use of guns, gun control is set to become an election issue in Canada with the upcoming 2019 election, and rhetoric around gun ownership and use of firearms is ramping up.
+As previously mentioned, with claims of an increase in criminal use of guns, gun control is set to become an issue in Canada after the 2019 election, and rhetoric around gun ownership and use of firearms is ramping up.
 As the Liberal Party of Canada website claims, “We will take action to get handguns and assault weapons off our streets.”

 Several statements about firearms use and misuse have been made by the governing Liberal Party of Canada, and by gun-control lobby groups, even as the Liberal government mulls a complete ban on handguns and possibly also on so-called “assault weapons,” which are modern semi-automatic sporting rifles.

-With an election looming, Prime Minister Trudeau is studying a possible ban on handguns and certain types of long guns.
+With an election behind him, Prime Minister Trudeau is studying a possible ban on handguns and certain types of long guns.
 Many lawful gun owners say the liberals seem to ignore facts on the issue and they’re being targeted unfairly.

 Long guns involve semi-automatic technology that has been around for more than 100 years, and in common use for about 80 years.
 Modern sporting rifles have adopted this widely used technology but have combined it with modern ergonomics and materials.
 Long guns also involve plastic components instead of wood.
 This plastic or synthetic material is becoming the standard for most rifles and even handguns in order to keep costs down.
 Modern sport rifles commonly use these materials, often black in color which has led to them also being nicknamed as “black guns”, although they have been produced in other colors, tan, green, blue, and even pink.